Overview

 Singapore’s development as a clean and green city is the result of decades of deliberate planning and effort.

 Singapore is a very open economy and is dependent on the global supply chain for food and energy.
 As one of the most globalised economies and a trading nation with no natural resources, we are heavily dependent on the global supply chain for its food and energy.
 Our economic activity and emissions are also highly sensitive to the volatility of regional and global developments and escalating climate impacts.
-These challenges mean that Singapore’s climate strategies have to respond to international developments that may affect its economy, water, food, and energy, including preparing Singapore to be more climate resilient.
+These challenges mean that Singapore’s climate strategies have to respond to international developments that may affect our economy, water, food, and energy, including preparing Singapore to be more climate resilient.

 Singapore performs well in terms of carbon intensity globally.
 While Singapore’s share of the global gross domestic product (GDP) is small at 0.4%1, as an advanced manufacturing hub we play a key role to meet the demands of the region and the world, accounting for around 2.1% of the world’s total merchandise exports2.
 Energy efficiency is a key strategy for emissions reduction and Singapore aims to produce goods in an energy- and carbon-efficient manner.
 As energy is not subsidised in Singapore, companies are incentivised to use energy judiciously and embrace new energy efficient technologies.
 Strong pollution control laws also encourage industries to switch to cleaner fuel sources such as natural gas.
 The Singapore Government facilitates the adoption of energy efficiency and emissions reduction technologies through grants and other policy tools to overcome high upfront capital investments and other non-market barriers.
 Singapore is already among the 20 best-performing countries in terms of carbon intensity3.
 This reflects the substantial early action Singapore has taken to grow in an environmentally responsible way.
 This provides Singapore with a strong foundation to continue to strive for sustainable growth.
 Singapore is continuing to invest significantly in research and development to harness the potential of low-carbon technologies and explore effective international cooperation.